Understanding the repayment process for your federal student loans can go a long way toward building a solid financial foundation.

 Avoiding Debt Relief Scams

 Don't pay for student loan debt relief.
 Help get the word out, and help protect yourself, friends and family from student loan scams.
-Click -->HERE<-- to watch and share this important message from the United States Department of Education.
+Watch and share this important message from the U.S. Department of Education.

 You need to make payments to your loan servicer.
 Each servicer has its own payment process, so check with your servicer if you aren’t sure how or when to make a payment.
 You are responsible for staying in touch with your servicer and making your payments, even if you do not receive a bill.
 Find out more about repayment of your federal student loans.